AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 In order to include debug information, you can use ``gprbuild -cargs -g``.
 This option adds debug information based on both C and Ada code to the executable.

-To debug the executable, you can use applications that you would normally use to debug C-code-based executables, such as :program:`gdb` or :program:`ddd`.
+To debug the executable, you can use programs such as :program:`gdb` or :program:`ddd`, which are suitable for debugging both C and Ada source-code.
 If you prefer a complete IDE, you may want to look into :program:`GNAT Studio`, which supports building and debugging an application within a single environment, and remotely running applications loaded to various embedded